Niehein/CyanideHack/README.md

 # Get your personal info stolen today!*
 ## Stolen info includes:
 - Ip adress
+- The numbers at the back of your credit card
 - Virginity
 - Gorilla Porn
 - Mom